LukePappa/Ourism/text.md

-Perfect fulfillment may be found in the act of existing itself.
+The perfect fulfillment that may be found in the act of existing itself is called Ennea.
+To pursue Ennea is to be an Ourite.